Matrix Factorization for Practical Continual Mean Estimation Under User-Level Differential Privacy

 \section{Conclusion and Future Directions}

 We studied the problem of continual mean estimation under user-level differential privacy.
 Our approach builds on the Matrix Factorization mechanism, for which we propose a new factorization tailored to mean estimation.
 This design is both efficient and accurate compared to prior work.
-In particular, our factorization achieves lower RMSE than alternative factorizations, both asymptotically and in numerical experiments.
+In particular, our factorization achieves lower RMSE than alternative explicit factorizations, both asymptotically and in numerical experiments.
 By combining matrix factorization with exponential withholding and sub-Gaussian concentration, we obtain improved asymptotic bounds, generalizing the continual mean estimation results of \citet{george2024continual} from pure DP to approximate DP, from the Binary Tree mechanism to arbitrary Matrix Factorization mechanisms, and from scalar Bernoulli observations to multidimensional sub-Gaussian samples with unbounded support.

-There are several interesting directions for future research.
-One is memory requirements: our banded inverse factorization shows that low RMSE can be obtained with only a logarithmic bandwidth.
-Developing memory-efficient matrix factorizations for the prefix-sum problem is still an open question.
-Continual mean estimation provides a natural extension of this problem.
-Another direction is data heterogeneity: although our algorithm does not assume restrictions on the samples, our concentration bounds rely on i.i.d.\ sub-Gaussian distribution.
-Extending the analysis to more general heterogeneous distributions, following recent work on heterogeneous mean estimation \citet{cummings2022mean}, would be a valuable next step.
+One interesting direction for future research is data heterogeneity.
+Although our algorithm does not impose restrictions on the samples, our concentration bounds rely on the assumption that they are i.i.d.\ sub-Gaussian.
+Extending the analysis to more general heterogeneous distributions, following recent work on heterogeneous mean estimation~\citep{cummings2022mean}, would be a valuable next step.